-Generally, our effective tax rate is below the U.S. federal tax rate of 35% because we have experienced taxable losses in the U.S. and our income is taxed in foreign jurisdictions where we benefit from tax holidays or tax rates lower than the U.S. statutory rate.
-Our income tax expense for the three months ended March 31, 2014 and 2013, was attributable to income tax on profits earned in certain foreign jurisdictions and foreign withholding taxes.
+Generally, our effective tax rate is below the U.S. federal tax rate of 35% because we have experienced losses in the U.S. and our income is taxed in foreign jurisdictions where we benefit from tax holidays or tax rates lower than the U.S. statutory rate.
+Our income tax expense for the three and nine months ended September 30, 2014, was attributable to income tax on profits earned in certain foreign jurisdictions and foreign withholding taxes.
+During the nine months ended September 30, 2013, we recorded discrete income tax benefits of \$9.2 million for the reversal of a deferred tax liability associated with the undistributed earnings of our investment in J-Devices and \$6.6 million for the release of a valuation allowance on deferred tax assets with respect to our operations in one foreign jurisdiction.
+During the three months ended September 30, 2013, we also recorded \$2.8 million of income tax expense for the revaluation of certain deferred taxes resulting from the approval of a tax incentive in Korea and \$2.8 million of income tax expense for an addition to our unrecognized tax benefits related to the characterization of a deduction in a foreign jurisdiction.

-During 2014, our subsidiaries in Korea, Malaysia, the Philippines and Taiwan operated under tax holidays which will continue to expire in whole or in part at various dates through 2022.
+During 2014 and 2013, our subsidiaries in Korea, Malaysia, the Philippines and Taiwan operated under tax holidays which will continue to expire in whole or in part at various dates through 2022.
 We expect our effective tax rate to increase as the tax holidays expire as income earned in these jurisdictions will then be subject to higher statutory income tax rates.